Raspberry PI Wireless Display Receiver

 StartupNotify=false

-Now next time you reboot your Pi, vncserver will start automatically.
-And seamlessly would connect raspberry pi to laptop display.
+The next time you restart your Pi, the vncserver will automatically begin.
+The Raspberry Pi would be smoothly linked to the laptop display.

 About The Author